rstudio/rsconnect-jupyter/docs/docs/usage.md

 ### Hide Input

-There are two options for hiding input code cells in published Jupyter Notebooks.
-You can choose to hide all the input code cells, or only hide the cells that have been explicitly tagged.
+There are two options for hiding input code cells in Jupyter Notebooks published to RStudio Connect:

+- Hide all input code cells
+- Hide only selected input code cells

+To hide all input code cells, make that selection in the Publish dialog under the **Hide Input** section.

 To hide only the tagged cells, first enable Tags in the **View** > **Cell Toolbar** menu: